 The clothing industry, and the chemical industry that supplies many of the fibers to them in the form of polymers (polycarbonate, polyester, rayon, nylon) has a “solution” to the glut of unwanted textiles called fiber recycling.
 Does it make any more sense here than it does anywhere else?
 You be the judge.

-Look up the discussion under Fashion and you will learn that there is a Zero Waste movement to improve the cutting and weaving of cloth to reduce scrap generation.
+Look up the discussion under Fashion (this website) and you will learn that there is a Zero Waste movement to improve the cutting and weaving of cloth to reduce scrap generation.
 The scrap problem will not be solved until computer driven weaving machines can create cloth in the shapes actually wanted, with no extra and no cutting from large pieces of fabric.

 One basic principle of Zero Waste is the use of standardized fastenings.
 Clothing is as dependent on fastenings as any product.
 Most of it is called stitching.
 Are there possible variations in stitching that could affect reusability?
 Standard stitching creates two intersecting loops of the thread that place the intersection in the middle of the cloth.
 This is a very strong design.
 Would it be possible to change the design so that the loop is left on one surface of the cloth without losing strength?
 It might take a different kind of thread for the tie loop.
 Could this make it much easier to pull out a tie thread and split a sewn seam to make repair easier.
 Just a thought.
 How about those rivets on Levi jeans and other clothing.
 Could they be converted to locking, twist on, thin fasteners to allow the temporary dismantling of fabric parts for repair or replacement.
 Stitching is not easily removable or easily replaceable.
 As always, my goal is to bring up possibilities, not push a final solution.
 Could strong velcro replace stitching thus allowing a worn or torn piece to be easily replaced?
 How about glues that can be softened when needed?